Resolving disputes

 • deciding how community facilities (such as a local hall, community centre or playing field) are used

-• deciding how to consult paid staff, volunteers, clients, members and other interested parties about decisions and policies of the charity they use or support
+• deciding how to consult paid staff, volunteers, clients, members and other interested parties about decisions and policies of the charity they use or support, or

 • the terms and conditions of occupancy or use of charity land and, provided that legal and constitutional requirements are met, its disposal.